-After earning the British Columbia Provincial Premier’s Award for achievement in rowing in 2002, Adam Gant decided to move to Victoria to begin training with the National Team.
+After earning the British Columbia Provincial Premier’s Award for achievement in sport in 2002, Adam Gant decided to move to Victoria to begin training with the National Team.
 He was grateful to have the opportunity to compete under Mike Spracklen, an internationally renowned rowing coach who has led multiple teams to success at both the Olympic games and Rowing World Championships.
-With a focus on the next round of trials for world championship team selection, Adam went on to win silver medals in the World Cup at Princeton and the National Cup in Italy.
+With a focus on the next round of trials for world championship team selection, Adam went on to win silver medals in the World Cup at Princeton and the Nations Cup in Italy.

 Throughout all of these athletic endeavours, Adam Gant has learned a great deal about the importance of fitness, nutrition, and proper training.
 Having trained at high levels in many different sports focused on both strength and endurance Adam has come to understand how to quickly change body weight and muscle composition to adapt to the best body type for an individual sport.
 Between the right kinds of timing of nutrition to the management of sleep there are numerous insights and important techniques to achieving high performance.